 How to Use a MIDI Keyboard to Learn Piano

-In order to use a MIDI keyboard to learn piano, you first need to know what kind of keyboard or controller you have.
+To use a MIDI keyboard to learn piano, you first need to know what kind of keyboard or controller you have.

-MIDI Keyboards Make Its Own Sound
+MIDI Keyboards Have Built-in Sound

-If you have a MIDI keyboard that makes its own sound, in other words, it has a sound module and speakers, you can use it to learn piano without additional configuration.
+If you have a MIDI keyboard that makes its own sound, in other words, it has a sound module and speakers; you can use it to learn piano without additional configuration.
 Most digital pianos with MIDI connectors are in this category.

 MIDI Keyboards Without Speakers

 Synthesizers are another type of MIDI keyboard.
-Synthesizers, most likely do not come with a speaker system but have a controller and a sound module.
+Synthesizers most likely do not come with a speaker system but have a controller and a sound module.
 In this case, all you need to do is connect your synthesizer to an externally powered speaker.

 When your MIDI controller has neither a sound module nor an audio output, there are a couple of ways to connect to a computer depending your the MIDI jacks on your controller.